Your Definitive Guide to Boat Safety Equipment

 - Electronics.
 Double check battery levels.
 Make sure radio, GPS and other electronics are in working order.
 Ensure all lights and other electronics are able to turn on and off before departure.

 - Bilge.
-Make sure vents are working and bilge pump is functioning.
+Make sure vents are working and the bilge pump is functioning.

 - Ground tackle.
 Check your anchor, anchor rode, winch, etc.